Offline Media Compression on Windows

 | Photos | Yes | Single image or short video | No mixed batch queue |

 Built-in tools cover one-off tasks.
-They thin out when you need mixed PNG + MP4 + PDF in one queue, target file size on video for a 20 MB ticket cap, or folder monitoring on an ingest directory.
+They thin out when you need mixed PNG + MP4 + PDF in one queue, a reusable video size preset for a 20 MB ticket cap, or a watch folder on an ingest directory.

 | Workflow | Offline tip |